-EFFICACY AND SAFETY: SUBGROUPS
+EFFICACY and safety: DURABILITY AND SUBGROUPS

 REBLOZYL delivered durable RBC-TI1